How SUFT helped in my success

-Six years on and I have just achieved MITI status.
+Six years on in 2021 I have achieved MITI status.
 I am also pleased to see my client and agency base growing as I develop deeper specialism knowledge.
 The SUFT course definitely laid the foundations to help me with the essential parts of becoming a successful freelance translator.

 You can connect with Gillian on LinkedIn.